NakamotoInstitute/nakamotoinstitute.org/README.md

 8. Run `mkdir tmp`

-9. Run `python dataimport.py`.
+9. Run `./dataimport.py`.
 The db will be cleared and re-populated each time you do this.

-10. Run `python run.py runserver` and navigate to `sni:5000` in your browser.
+10. Run `./run.py runserver` and navigate to `sni:5000` in your browser.

 ## How You Can Help